Solid oxide fuel cell: Cathode

 Cathode materials must be, at a minimum, electrically conductive.
 Currently, lanthanum strontium manganite (LSM) is the cathode material of choice for commercial use because of its compatibility with doped zirconia electrolytes.
 Mechanically, it has a similar coefficient of thermal expansion to YSZ and thus limits stress buildup because of CTE mismatch.
 Also, LSM has low levels of chemical reactivity with YSZ, which extends the lifetime of the materials.
 Unfortunately, LSM is a poor ionic conductor, so the electrochemically active reaction is limited to the triple phase boundary (TPB) where the electrolyte, air and electrode meet.
 LSM works well as a cathode at high temperatures, but its performance quickly falls as the operating temperature is below 800 °C. To increase the reaction zone beyond the TPB, a potential cathode material must be able to conduct both electrons and oxygen ions.
 Composite cathodes consisting of LSM YSZ have been used to increase this triple-phase boundary length.
 Mixed ionic/electronic conducting (MIEC) ceramics, such as perovskite LSCF, are also being researched for use in intermediate temperature SOFCs as they are more active and can make up for the increase in the activation energy of the reaction.

 Interconnect

-The interconnect can be either a metallic or ceramic layer between each cell.
-Its purpose is to connect each cell in series, so that the electricity each cell generates can be combined.
+The interconnect can be either a metallic or ceramic component between each cell.
+Its purpose is to connect each cell in series, so that the voltage each cell generates can be combined.
 Because the interconnect is exposed to the cell's oxidizing and reducing side at high temperatures, it must be extremely stable.
-For this reason, ceramics have been more successful in the long term than metals as interconnect materials.
+For this reason, ceramics have been traditionally used as interconnect materials.
 However, these ceramic interconnect materials are very expensive when compared to metals.
-Nickel- and steel-based alloys are becoming more promising as SOFCs are developed at lower temperatures (600–800 °C) °C) SOFCs are developed.
-The material of choice for an interconnect in contact with Y8SZ is a metallic 95Cr-5Fe alloy.
+Nowadays, lower operating temperatures (600–850 °C) are common, and almost all SOFC designs use ferritic stainless steel (Fe-Cr Steel with bcc structure).
+Alternatively, a Cr based Cr-5Fe-1Y2O3 alloy is used in some designs.
 Ceramic-metal composites called "cermet" are also under consideration, as they have demonstrated thermal stability at high temperatures and excellent electrical conductivity.